Understanding the different types of olive oil

 Cornicabra.
 Basically grown in Madrid, Toledo and Caceres, this oil goes great with salads, pizza or bread, cebiche, baked potatoes or pies.
 It has aroma of unripe fruit such as apple, and it’s just slightly spicy.

 Empeltre.
 Although it is typical from the Aragon region, we can find it in Tarragona and Logroño as well.
 It has a pale yellow color and it’s very pleasant and sweet in mouth.
 Unlike all the other types of olive oil, it’s not spicy at all.
 It’s ideal to prepare olive oil coupages.

-But wait!
+AND BONUS!
 Does it mean you can buy any Spanish olive oil?
 Not at all!
-Share this post to discover what else you need to take into account:

 Quality degrees.
 There are 3 types of olive oil according to it’s elaboration process: Verge Extra, Verge and Refinat.
 Verge Extra (or virgen extra) is the pure olive oil: extracted from the first press of the olives, with an acitiy of 0,8º.
 The only difference As for the Verge (or virgen) oil, it’s also made from the first press of the olives, but its acidity that can reach upto 2º.
 Refinat (or refinado) oil is the one that has more that 3º of acidity and can’t be consumed just by itself: it’s mixed with other oils and then refined to remove bad smells and flavors and to reduce its acidity.
 Needless to say that it’s worthy to buy the Verge Extra or Verge olive oil even though they are more expensive…